PaNOSC-ViNYL/ase/doc/overview.rst

   write('CO.xyz', co)

 This will write a file in the xyz-format.
-Other possible formats:
+Possible formats:

 ========  ===========================
 format    description